 Renault is to supply the three-cylinder engines reserved for the entry-level models in the MFA2 family, while M-B will oversee the four-cylinder units.

-Fresh additions to the line-up are a low-end torque 204bhp 2.0-litre diesel, a more potent turbocharged 2.0-litre petrol engine rated at 272bhp, and a 380bhp twin-turbo high-end unit reserved for the GLB45 AMG.
+Fresh additions to the line-up are a 136bhp 1.6-litre diesel in high-volume mainstream versions, plus a low-end torque 204bhp 2.0-litre diesel, a more potent turbo version for the GLB35 generating some 340bhp, and a 408bhp twin-turbo high-end unit reserved for the GLB45 AMG.
 Seven-speed twin-clutch and a nine-speed auto will be offered.